 Inclusion and exclusion criteria for populations, interventions, comparators, outcomes, timing, settings, and study designs were developed with input from the USPSTF (Appendix B).
-We included English-language studies of adults ages 18 years or older conducted in countries categorized as "very high" on the Human Development Index.107 We excluded studies of children, adolescents, pregnant women, and adults with central sleep apnea or acute stroke or other acute conditions that can trigger onset of OSA.
+We included English-language studies of adults ages 18 years or older conducted in countries categorized as "very high" on the Human Development Index.
+104 We excluded studies of children, adolescents, pregnant women, and adults with central sleep apnea or acute stroke or other acute conditions that can trigger onset of OSA.
 We also excluded studies focused on the screening, diagnosis, or treatment of OSA among persons with rare conditions (e.g., acromegaly) for whom testing (rather than screening and primary prevention) for OSA is considered part of standard disease management.
+Studies focused on screening in occupational settings (e.g., during a workplace fitness-for-duty evaluation) were also excluded.